3 Days in Boston Itinerary: How to Make the Most of 72 Hours

 Day 2: Sail to the Harbor Islands & Stroll by the Charles River

-Visiting Boston has never been easier.
+Planning 3 days in Boston trips has never been easier.
 Begin Day 2 in Boston by taking a ferry to the Harbor Islands in the morning.
 Afterward, head back into the city to peruse its beloved markets before strolling along the Charles River.

 Related Post: Unique Things to Do in Boston MA – 25 Fun Ideas

-Head on to the epicenter of culinary delights in an indoor and year-round marketplace, Boston Public Market.
-This vibrant hub is a food lovers’ paradise offering fresh produce and delectable treats from 35 regional artisans and food producers.
 Embark on a flavorful journey, discovering the market’s vibrant stalls and specialty items.
-This community space also presents seasonal festivals, cooking classes, workshops, and tours.
+Boston Public Market also presents seasonal festivals, cooking classes, workshops, and tours.

-One of the most significant sites along the Freedom Trail, Faneuil Hall Marketplace has served as a meeting place since the 1740s.
-Once a hotspot for hearing speeches during the Revolutionary War, it’s now home to Quincy Market, where visitors can wander through food stalls and dine at numerous eateries to savor Boston’s iconic clam chowder and lobster roll.
+Faneuil Hall Marketplace: One of the most significant sites along the Freedom Trail, Faneuil Hall Marketplace has served as a meeting place since the 1740s.
+Once a hotspot for hearing speeches during the Revolutionary War, Faneuil Hall Marketplace is now home to Quincy Market, where visitors can wander through food stalls and dine at numerous eateries to savor Boston’s iconic clam chowder and lobster roll.

 Day 3: Tour Cambridge & the Back Bay Area

-Take the bridge to adjacent Cambridge, MA, to tour two of the nation’s most prestigious universities that doubles as an attraction: Harvard and MIT
+It’s time to complete your Boston itinerary 3 days!
+Take the bridge to adjacent Cambridge, MA, to tour two of the nation’s most prestigious universities that doubles as an attraction: Harvard and MIT.

 Other Insightful Tours:

-You don’t need an introduction for the Massachusetts Institute of Technology, or MIT.
+MIT’s Campus: You don’t need an introduction to the Massachusetts Institute of Technology, or MIT.
 Self-guided and student-led tours are available, although reservations are requested for guided tours.
-You can also join Historic Tours of MIT.
+You can also join the Historic Tours of MIT.

 Pro Tip: If you want to delve into art more, you should check out the Isabella Stewart Gardner Museum and Museum of Fine Arts.